-0. While the UE is connected to the EPC or EPC/ePDG, the MME or the AAA informs the HSS of the PGW-C+SMF address and associated APN.
+0. While the UE is connected to the EPC or EPC/ePDG, the MME or the AAA informs the HSS of the PGW-C+SMF address and associated APN or emergency session.

 1. UE moves to 5G coverage, the AMF registers with the UDM using Nudm_UECM_Registration for 3GPP access.